dimagi/commcare-hq/custom/CONTRIBUTING.rst

 ===================

-CommCare is designed as an end-user-development system which can support the deployment of hundreds or thousands of projects through configuraiton rather than source code.
+CommCare is designed as an end-user-development system which can support the deployment of hundreds or thousands of projects through configuration rather than source code.
 However, the purpose of the code platform is also to support social impact in resource constrained settings, so in extreme cirucmstances we accept that including code written for an individual project ("custom code") is